You are here

 The Navigate: Uniform Guidance Cost Principles course is recommended for new or seasoned research administrators involved in the pre- and post-award management of federally sponsored research projects.
 This course will focus directly on the Uniform Guidance (UG) Cost Principles.
 The cost will be $95 to attend.

-In Fall 2017, we piloted the first course in the Budgeting series for research administrators.
+We piloted the first course in the Budgeting series for research administrators last Fall 2017.
 Budgeting Basics will provide research administrators (RAs) with a hands-on experiential class covering additional real-life scenarios encountered by RAs in their work.

 Budgeting Basics is recommended for newer research administrators:

 - with approximately one year of on-the-job experience

 - who have minimal experience working with budgets for sponsored research proposals